feddieminas/flask_basket_players/README.md

     - One Horizontal and vertical auto scrollable table

 - The surface plane:
   - Colours : darker navbar and fixed background image.
-Show brightness in input fields (for ex. radio buttons circle stroke in light blue to contrast)
+Show brightness in input fields (for ex. radio buttons circle stroke in light blue to contrast).
+Linear-gradient for td "spark lines".
   - Semantic : header, nav, section, form, materialize (row, column grid, color, buttons), i tags
   - Typography : roboto google font and materialize libraries like table highlight class to demonstrate description.
 Material icons to highlight the input field meaning.
   - Jinja helper to loop through html objects and also to pass info to JS.
 JS and JQuery for materialize js, show players existence and actions when document is loaded,